lotusnprod/lotus-manuscript/manuscript.md

 The structure-related fields are only subject to limited processing: basic formatting of the molecular formula by subscripting of the numbers.
 Due to limitations in Wikidata, the molecule names are dropped if they are longer than 250 characters and likewise the InChI strings cannot be stored if they are longer than 1500 characters.

-Uploaded taxonomical DB identifiers are currently restricted to ITIS, GBIF, NCBI Taxon, Index Fungorum, IRMNG, WORMS, VASCAN, and iNaturalist.
+Uploaded taxonomical DB identifiers are currently restricted to ITIS, GBIF, NCBI Taxon, Index Fungorum, IRMNG, WORMS, VASCAN, and iNaturalist, and newly OTL.
 The taxa levels are currently limited to family, subfamily, tribe, subtribe, genus, species, variety.
 The importer checks for the existence of each item based on their InChIKey and upserts the compound with the *found in taxon* statement and the associated organisms and references.

 ##### LNPN

-From the onset, LNPN has been importing data directly from the frozen tabular data of the LOTUS dataset ([https://osf.io/hgjdb/](https://osf.io/hgjdb/)).
+From the onset, LNPN has been importing data directly from the frozen tabular data of the LOTUS dataset ([https://osf.io/6kc2m/](https://osf.io/6kc2m/)).
 In future versions, LNPN will directly feed on the SSOT.

 ##### Data Edition